-Jason met his wife, Ashley, at Princeton University where she studied Economics and Japanese and subsequently received a J.D. degree from Columbia University Law School.
-Jason and Ashley have four young children, Luke, Olivia, Eliza and Charlotte.
+Jason met his wife, Ashley, at Princeton University where she studied Economics and Japanese.
+Ashley subsequently received a J.D. degree from Columbia University Law School.
+Jason and Ashley have four children, Luke, Olivia, Eliza, and Charlotte.

 firstname.lastname@example.org | Ext.
 103